-Here is one of the most important lessons to teach your children: Wrongdoers detest those who don’t join in.
-It’s also not a bad lesson for you to understand and absorb if you want a clear picture of the behind-the-scenes politics in your place of business.
-It is just as necessary in order to understand how power and money have corrupted much of our political process.
+Here is one of the most important lessons to teach yourself and your children: Wrongdoers detest those who don’t join in.
+That idea illuminates a clear picture of much behind-the-scenes maneuvering in business as well as in much of our political process.

 More than one dedicated and idealistic candidate has won election promising to become a representative of the people.
-Finding his place in the corridors of power, he discovers to his dismay that many of his colleagues are there to feather their nests.
+Finding his place in the corridors of power, he discovers to his dismay that many of his colleagues are there mostly to feather their own nests.
 What is more, he is quickly made to understand that if he holds himself aloof and refrains from participation in the plunder he will never receive invitations to the best parties.
-More seriously, he will be overlooked for committee appointments.
+More seriously, he will be overlooked for committee appointments, hindering his ability to do what he promised to do in the first place.
 There are no easy ways to deal with this reality, leading many earnest and well-intentioned people to succumb to the enticements of power.
-It is very difficult to live with one’s virtue being mocked.
+It is very difficult to live with one’s virtue being mocked and used as a barrier to achievement.

-Though far less prevalent in the private sector, there are certainly bad players who create a toxic culture of exploiting the company, other associates, or their customers.
+In the private sector, there are also bad players who create a toxic culture of exploiting the company, other associates, or their customers.
 This puts the “good guy” in a very tricky situation because wrongdoers detest those who don’t join in.
 As an associate with integrity you can’t blend in.
 However, if you don’t do so, you will seldom be allowed to go about your business peacefully.
-Those up to their necks in the toxic culture will imagine or feel your unspoken contempt and will strive to undermine you.
+Those up to their necks in the toxic culture will strive to undermine you.
 There is usually little option but to move departments or jobs.
 Living with those who sneer at one’s virtue is painful.

 This is particularly hard for children in school, since they seldom have options for changing their social circles.
 The serious and moral student is often derailed by the taunts of his friends who loathe his taking the high road.